-Security "Group" Settings allow users to grant or restrict access to different areas of Workamajig.
-Once the setup of security groups is completed, you can then edit each Employee record and assign them to a security group based on what they will need to do in Workamajig.
+Security "group" settings allow users to grant or restrict access to different areas of Workamajig.
+Once the setup of security groups is completed, you can edit each employee record and assign them to a security group based on what they will need to do in Workamajig.

 The system contains default security groups that have typical areas of access based on typical roles performed by users accessing Workamajig:

 Vendors & freelancers

 We recommend using the default security group settings during your initial setup/implementation phase.
 As you become more adept with the system, you can easily set up more security groups to fit your needs.

 To add additional security groups or edit existing ones, please refer to the Add a security group [in-depth guide].

 Edit security group

 Click the Pencil edit icon next to the name of the selected security group.

 Group name - Here you can change the name of the group.
 Which is visible to administration setup and employee setup.

 Security level - This is used to prevent users who can edit employee records, to not assign a security group to themselves or others with a group level that is higher than themselves.